 UK ARMY HAIRCUT RULES: The British Armed Forces are renowned for having a strict approach towards body hair.

 Even so, it appears they have eased some of their regulations and stipulations for male soldiers with long hair and facial beards.

 The aim of the new relaxed hair policy is to entice so-called 'cyber warriors' into military recruitment (e.g. for covert operations).

 Officially, the guidelines offered by the British Royal Navy show they still outlaw facial hair (at the time of writing the original article).

-Officially, the guidelines of the Royal Navy outlaw facial hair.
-That also includes 'designer stubble' and any beards seen as taking 'an excessive amount of time to grow'.
+Their ruling also applies to 'designer stubble' and any beards they see as (quote) 'taking an excessive amount of time to grow'.

-There is a valid reason why British army rules and regulations are being relaxed.
-It is to attract the country's experts for its cyber reserve.
+There is a valid reason why British army hair rules and regulations are being relaxed.
+It is to attract the country's experts to enlist for its cyber reserve.